TMUCP/TMUCP.github.io/index.md

 Install Anaconda: you can download Anaconda from this link: [download link](https://www.anaconda.com/products/individual)

-you will face something like this image, download it and install it.
+you will face something like this image, download and install it.

+![anaconda image](/images/anaconda_1.png)

 > Make sure to download the Anaconda that fits your system. there are two versions of it 64bit and 32bit

-![anaconda image](/images/anaconda_1.png)

 you can find installation guide in this link: